 In a new report and interactive, Adie Tomer and Joseph Kane of the Metropolitan Policy Program analyze domestic and international goods trade data from 2010, arriving at a number of key conclusions and policy recommendations.
 Among them, more than 80 percent of all goods start or end in the nation’s 100 largest metro areas; just 10 percent of the nation’s trade corridors move more 79 percent of all goods; and every region of the country relies on major network hubs to move large volumes of goods nationally and globally.
 Whether by ship, rail, truck, or train, Tomer and Kane argue that “With over 77 percent of the nation’s freight moving between different states, the United States must establish a more coordinated freight strategy across all levels of the public and private sectors.”

-very cool interactives that you can use to find out what commodities your city is trading to other cities domestically and globally.
+The paper and data are accompanied by two very cool interactives that you can use to find out what commodities your city is trading to other cities domestically and globally.
 One shows trade flows among the 75 largest domestic markets and 25 largest global markets.
 The second shows the largest trade flows between over 400 U.S. metros/regions and each other plus the world.
 I had a lot of fun with this second one.

 I noticed that Abilene, Tex. is the first city in the list, and since that happens to be the place of my birth, I decided to dive in to the interactive and learn more.
 Here is what I found about my place of birth’s role in regional, national, and global trade—and also how to use this interactive feature.

 Pick your geography